 Although it hardly seems a minute since Roger Federer won Wimbledon – or since the sunshine of Glastonbury Festival – the summer of 2017 is just about over.
 And, as the school term looms, so too does the huge bill that comes with kitting out kids for another academic year.
 No one wants to go back to school for a new term without all the essentials so where can you find the deals to get everything you need for the family without breaking the bank?

-Despite the tech that drives many classrooms these days most kids still need good old fashion stationary for day-to-day learning.
-From pens and paper to note books and pencil cases, if you’re getting a great deal on back to school stationary then everyone is happy.
-High street store Paperchase has a range of super colourful stationary and kit for children of all ages – they’re currently offering 3 for 2 on all the essentials, from highlighters to erasers.
-You can also pick up the basics from Poundland, which is currently has a special 3 for £1 deal.
+Despite the tech that drives many classrooms these days most kids still need good old fashioned stationery for day-to-day learning.
+From pens and paper to notebooks and pencil cases, if you’re getting a great deal on back to school stationery then everyone is happy.
+High street store Paperchase has a range of super colourful stationery and kit for children of all ages – they’re currently offering 3 for 2 on all the essentials, from highlighters to erasers.
+You can also pick up the basics from Poundland, which it currently has a special 3 for £1 deal.

 School shoes and coats tend to take a real battering during term time so it’s always a good idea to try and find these at the best possible price.
 Littlewoods is currently offering a 15% discount on school shoes and coats.
-All you have to do is spend £25 on school items, add the shoes and coat you’re looking for an you’re get 15% off.
+All you have to do is spend £25 on school items, add the shoes and coat you’re looking for and you’ll get 15% off.

 A number of big retailers have been running promotions on school uniforms for several months now.
 Most are extending their savings and discounts until the new term starts again so it’s the ideal time to start stocking up on essentials for the year ahead.
 Supermarkets are some of the best places to shop for school uniforms.
 Most of the big names now have their own brand ranges and the price war that is heating up between them means that the costs are going down.
 Lidl, for example, has returned for the Autumn term with its best selling school uniform.
 It’s currently just £3.75, which is 25% cheaper than Aldi’s and 56% cheaper than Tesco’s.
 The full uniform includes 2 polo shirts, a sweatshirt or jumper, and a pleated skirt or trousers.